 Sharing your data with StatsNZ – it’s your choice

-Below is some information to help you understand what’s involved, what gets shared, how your data is protected, and what it means if you say yes - or no!
+Below is some information to help you understand what’s involved, what gets shared, how your data are protected, and what it means if you say yes - or no!

 Discover how your Growing Up in New Zealand data is kept safe, how it’s already making a difference, and how sharing it can help create even more impact.